AudreyBeard/compressure/README.md

         - `h264_videotoolbox` is the [MacOS hardware-accelerated codec for H.264](https://developer.apple.com/documentation/videotoolbox).
 In our experiments with it in this context, it's not particularly impactful
         - `-b:v` is the target bitrate, which we specify as `bitrate` in Python for readability
     - GoP size is the "group of pictures" size, specifying the maximum number of frames to place between intra-frames.
 Lower numbers will "reset" the video to a normal-looking state more frequently, higher numbers will propagate artifacts for longer (more abstract).
 This corresponds to the ffmpeg option `-g`
+- Encoded videos later get sliced into "superframes" - very short (4-10 frames) chunks that are each offset by one second w.r.t. their temporal neighbors.
+We can move through the timeline one superframe at a time, to see a kind of quantized (in the sense of atomic packets, not necessarily discretized) motion.
+We find that `superframe_size` is best tweaked differently for each asset, based on how much motion is captured in the video, as well as the inherent framerate of the video.
+We usually start with 6, since it's a factor of 24, 30, and 60 (three common framerates for video).
+A superframe size of 6 will yield slices of 0.25 seconds, 0.2 seconds, and 0.1 seconds respectively.
+  Superframe size does NOT need to be a factor of framerate, though we think the result looks best when it's less than 0.5 seconds.

 ### Note about persistent caching